 - Don’t ignore pain.
 If you experience discomfort after an activity, it probably means you should rest.

-Here at Advanced PMR our physical therapists can help with exercises and stretching to help prevent joint pain and injury.
+Here at AOSMI our physical therapists can help with exercises and stretching to help prevent joint pain and injury.
 For more information contact us here.

 Tagged with: arthritis, joint pain, joints, osteoarthritis, protecting your joints